 A buyer’s market for timeshare has existed for quite some time and that situation is probably still true as you read this article.
 Although, I had never been to eBay® prior to June 2009 as a registered buyer or seller, the decision to go there turned out to be a stroke of veritable genius because, as of that time, the market had tanked and bargains were plentiful.

 If you're looking to pick up Wyndham points at a great price, eBay® is an internet site that you should consider.
-Buying in the re-sale market is not for everyone; but over the last year the bargains have gotten even better, with many buyers avoiding closing costs.
+Buying in the re-sale market is not for everyone; but the bargains have gotten even better, with many buyers avoiding closing costs.

 If you are not risk adverse, and you have the patience required, you too may find that it is possible to get what you want on eBay®.
 Great deals may be found IF YOU TAKE REASONABLE PRECAUTIONS and the RE-SELLER is HONORABLE and LEGITIMATE!